dev-academy-programme/orientation---Archived/3-installation/vm-faq.md

 ### 6. I had to interrupt the install, and now when I restart I get `Vagrantfile already exists in this directory`

 You can either remove the Vagrantfile with `rm Vagrantfile`, or simply skip the `vagrant init` step and type `vagrant up`.

+### 7. The VM loads, but I can't access the internet from inside it

+Try changing the networking type in the VM (from VirtualBox).
+It will normally be set to _NAT_; try _Bridged_.